zubair1811/CyberSecurityPractice_2022/WSTG_Notes/OWASP_WSTG.md

        - viewDNS
        - DNSstuff
        - Net Squre

+## Review WEbpages content for information leakage
+#### Objectives:
+- Review webpages comments and matadata to find information
+- Gather Javascript files and review the JS code to understand the app and find leakage
+- identify souyrce map files or other front-end debig files

+1.Review Webpage cooments and matadata
+- Chcek HTML source file code fo comments containg sensitive information ```<!--```
+- check HTML version  and Data type defination (DTD)
+- Find keyword and author profile in matadata

+2. Identifying JavaScript code and Gather JS Files
+- Check sensitive information in ```<script> </script>``` tags, _.js _extension files and _scr_ attributes of _<script>_ tag
+- Check the Api keys and its resirction set as by IP, HTTP rederre, Application or SDK wise.
+One can use the API keys if not restricted and owner will pay for it.
+- Route to hidden or inyernal admin pages

+3.Identify Surce MAp files
+-Check the source file by adding ```.map ``` to .js file

 ## Fingerprint Web Application Framework
    - Idendify the web application framework like Wordpress, PhPBB, mediawiki